raspberrypilearning/cd-intermediate-scratch-sushi/en/step_4.md

 ## Drawing loops

 Now you’ve got a program that draws a line, but it only draws one line.
 That’s a bit dull!
-You can use a loop, like `forever`{:class="blockcontrol"}, to draw over and over again.
-Of course, if you just use `forever`{:class="blockcontrol"} then you’ll get drawings that go off the stage!
+You could use `forever`{:class="blockcontrol"} loop to draw something over and over again, but then you’ll get drawings that go off the Stage!

-So you want to use a different loop, which you’ll also find in the **control** section, called `repeat until`{:class="blockcontrol"} which will do something over and over again, until a true/false condition becomes true.
+So you need use a different type of loop called `repeat until`{:class="blockcontrol"}, which you’ll also find in the **Control** section.
+This type of loop will do something over and over again, until a True/False condition is met.

-+ Take a `repeat until`{:class="blockcontrol"} block from **control** and wrap it around your `move`{:class="blockmotion"} and `turn`{:class="blockmotion"} blocks like so:
++ Take a `repeat until`{:class="blockcontrol"} block from the **Control** section, and put the `move`{:class="blockmotion"} and `turn`{:class="blockmotion"} blocks inside it, like so:

 ```blocks
     repeat until <>